 For 1980, the Datsun 280ZX received optional T-tops, but otherwise mostly stood pat for the standard car.
 Power continued to be provided by the L28E 135 bhp 2.8 liter/168 ci V6 with multi-port fuel injection.
 With the standard five-speed manual transmission, EPA fuel economy ratings were 21 city/31 highway by the standards of the day (19/28 by modern standards).
 Moving to the three-speed automatic transmission significantly impacted mileage—ratings on the sticker were 19/26.
 With a 21.2-gallon fuel tank, an owner of a manual-equipped 280ZX could expect an impressive range of between 450 and 495 miles with a 10% fuel reserve.

 0-60 times in the 2,900-pound coupe were a little over 9 seconds with the manual; reasonably competitive in the early 1980s.
 The top speed was about 125 mph.

 Standard equipment on the $9,899 280ZX (about $28,400 in 2015 dollars) included an independent suspension, four-wheel disc brakes, and P195/75HR14 tires (a size last seen on the 2002 Honda Accord but still readily available) on 14-inch wheels.
 Stepping up to the $12,238 GL added power steering, cruise control, and air conditioning.

 For 1980, there was also a 10th Anniversary Edition (auto manufacturers were beginning to become aware that anniversary cars could really bring the buyers) available in two different two-tones: either Thunder Black and Rallye Red or Thunder Black and Golden Mist Metallic.

-Standard equipment on the loaded $13,850 10th Anniversary Edition (about $39,800 in today’s dollars) included the aforementioned T-tops and two-tone paint, along with leather seats, Hitachi AM/FM stereo radio with cassette, special badging, power windows, headlamp washers, alloy wheels, and P195/70R14 Goodyear Wingfoot radial tires (that’s a size last seen on the 2002 Honda Accord but still readily available).
+Standard equipment on the loaded $13,850 10th Anniversary Edition (about $39,800 in today’s dollars) included the aforementioned T-tops and two-tone paint, along with leather bucket seats, a Hitachi AM/FM stereo radio with cassette, special badging, power windows, headlamp washers, and Goodyear Wingfoot radial tires on alloy wheels.